ChristopherDavisUCI/UCI-Math-10-S22/_sources/sched.md

 Introduction to range, lists, for loops, list comprehension, and f-strings.
 Making a for-loop more *Pythonic*.
 Making repetitive code more *Dry*.

-## Leftovers from Classes 1 and 2
+## Class 3

 Performing basic *Exploratory Data Analysis* (EDA) on a dataset using Python (and pandas in particular).
+Slicing.

+## Leftovers from Classes 1-3

-Slicing.  pandas Series.
+  pandas Series.
 Dictionary comprehension.
 Dealing with missing data.

-## Class 3
+Feature engineering.
 Data types in Python.
 Introduction to NumPy.
 How the choice of data type influences the speed of various operations.

 ## Class 4